HTML Previewer

 Layout Options:

-- Horizontal split (editor left, preview right)
+- Horizontal split (editor and preview side by side)

-- Vertical split (editor top, preview bottom)
+- Vertical split (editor on top, preview below)

 Other Features: